righettod/toolbox-codescan/README.md

 ### Script 'scan.sh'

 Script to scan the current folder using a set of [SEMGREP rules](https://github.com/semgrep/semgrep-rules) with [SEMGREP](https://semgrep.dev/) OSS version.

+🐜 Findings will be stored in file `findings.json`.

 💻 Usage & Example: